ZovoTools

 Yes.
 Type any text in the custom sample text area and it will immediately appear in the preview using your selected font pair.
 This lets you test how the fonts look with your actual content, whether it is a blog headline, product description, or landing page copy.

 Click the "Generate CSS" button to produce the complete CSS code.
 The output includes the Google Fonts import URL and font-family declarations for both heading and body text.
-Click "Copy CSS" to copy everything to your clipboard, ready to paste into your stylesheet.
+Click "Copy CSS" to copy everything to your clipboard, paste into your stylesheet.

 Yes.
 All fonts in this tool are served from Google Fonts, which provides open-source fonts free for both commercial and personal use.
 Most fonts are licensed under the SIL Open Font License, which permits use, modification, and redistribution.
 No licensing fees or attribution required for most fonts.